bamarasingam/elon_musk_ai/README.md

 Web scraping: Collect text data from Elon Musk's tweets, interviews, and articles.
 Video/Audio processing: Gather video and audio content featuring Elon Musk.

+UPDATE: Seems some sites have blockers in place which makes it hard to scrape.
+Will paste the given transcripts into a txt file and then write a script to scrape the relevant parts in which Elon speaks.

 2. Data Processing: